Blursoftwares/HTML/HTML lists/README.md

   <li>Evening Routine</li>
 </ul>
 ```
-We can make as many list as we need to, just remember to keep things neat and organized! fun right?
+We can make as many lists   as we need to, just remember to keep things neat and organized! fun right?
 Let's try making a list, inside a list, inside a list!

 ```html